What Is Floating Exchange Rate?

 The advantages are as follows:

-- Enhances Market Efficiency: The macroeconomicMacroeconomicMacroeconomics aims at studying aspects and phenomena important to the national economy and world economy at large like GDP, inflation, fiscal policies, monetary policies, unemployment rates. fundamentals of the country affect the exchange rate in international markets which affects the share market of countries which forces countries to perform better and better.
+- Enhances Market Efficiency: The macroeconomics MacroeconomicMacroeconomics aims at studying aspects and phenomena important to the national economy and world economy at large like GDP, inflation, fiscal policies, monetary policies, unemployment rates. affects the exchange rate in international markets, which affects the share marketShare MarketThe share market is a public exchange where one can buy and sell company shares based on the demand and supply of shares. of nations, forcing governments to perform better and better.

-- The benefit of Favourable Market Conditions to Country: It is determined by demand and supply in the market, hence if market conditions are favorable to the country its rate gets increase, and accordingly country gets the benefit of the same.
+- The benefit of Favourable Market Conditions to a Country: It is determined by demand and supply.
+Hence, its rate increases if market conditions are favorable to the country.
+Accordingly, the government gets the benefit of the same.

 The disadvantages are as follows:

-- Lack of Investment: higher volatility in exchange rate increase the risk in financial marketsFinancial MarketsThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
-It provides a platform for sellers and buyers to interact and trade at a price determined by market forces. hence investors who afford to invest with limited risk won’t afford to invest.
+- Lack of Investment: Higher volatilityVolatilityVolatility is the rate of fluctuations in the trading price of securities for a specific return.
+It is the shift of asset prices between a higher value and a lower value over a specific trading period. in exchange rate increase the risk in financial marketsFinancial MarketsThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
+It provides a platform for sellers and buyers to interact and trade at a price determined by market forces.
+Hence investors who afford to invest with limited risk would not afford to invest.